mnylc/mnylc.github.io/pages/services/resource-sharing.md

 The METRO Referral Card system makes it easier for students and researchers to locate materials or research onsite at METRO member libraries.

 ### Overview
-Yellow Cards allow patrons to search for a specific book or any other item at another METRO member institution.
+Yellow Cards allow patrons to search for a specific book or any other item at a METRO member library.
 Blue cards allow users to search across entire subject areas at METRO member libraries.

-Both types of METRO cards are available by order.
-Please contact Mark Parson at [mparson@metro.org](mailto:mparson@metro.org), or (212) 228-2320 ext 7121.
+Both METRO cards are available at [participating member libraries.]({{ "/assets/docs/Fall2017Directory.pdf" | prepend: site.baseurl }}) Please contact Mark Parson at [mparson@metro.org](mailto:mparson@metro.org), or (212) 228-2320 ext 7121 for more information.

 ### How to Use Yellow Cards
 The Yellow Card gives library users access to individual titles from other METRO member libraries.